Mazin1977/post-install-config/README.md

 Admin Panel -> Agents -> Roles
 Supreme Admin
 Roles as shown above
-so we can creat new roles and set permissions for it..
+so we can creat new roles and set permissions and tasks for it..
 </p>
 <br />